dscobol/DB2-COBOL-et-al/README.md

     dastagg: These are programs I have written trying to use my "style".
     Program structure, naming convention, etc.

-    All these programs will be written to access the Sample DB included with the installation of IBM DB2.
-On this Server, it is called "MYSAMPLE".
+    All these programs will be written to access the SAMPLE DB included with the installation of IBM DB2.

     examples: These are programs supplied by IBM or other tutorials that I used to make sure the programs worked.